Hamburger menu icon

 A lot of hard work, thought and design goes into each stitch of a team’s new shirt.
 If you go fake, you’re dismissing that.

-Brands and manufacturers produce quality products and have built their reputation for years, only to be devalued and tarnished by fakes on the market.
+Brands and manufacturers produce quality products and have built their reputation for years, only to be devalued and tarnished by fakes on the market, because if you're seen wearing a shoddy knockoff adidas shirt that's falling apart, it doesn't reflect well on the brand.

 Lower quality materials